ISO 18562-3:2024 Carbonyl Testing Requirements and What Manufacturers Need to Know

 Figure 2 – Chromatogram of CARB 1004 DNPH derivatised carbonyls (LC-UV)

-This method supports confident assessment of carbonyl compounds typically between C1 and C12.
-The enhanced sensitivity of the system allows detection of concentrations as low as 10 parts per billion (ppb), enabling detection of compounds released from a wide range of materials used in medical device manufacture.
+This method allows for the confident assessment of carbonyl containing compounds between C¹-C¹² and with its enhanced sensitivity, the Agilent 1290 infinity 2 allows detection down to concentrations as low as 10 parts per billion (ppb).
+This supports additional confidence in our ability to detect compounds released from a range of materials often used in medical device production and enhances contribution to patient safety.

 Figure 3 – Calibration curves of 13 DNPH derivatised carbonyl compounds (50ppb to 20 parts per million (ppm))